niloysh/5g-monarch/README.md

     },
 ```
 #### 3. Deploy NFV Orchestrator
 Next, deploy the NFV Orchestrator, another mock component that simulates NFV orchestration functionalities.
+This should remain running in the background to ensure continuous communication with Monarch components.
+We recommend leaving it running in a separate terminal.
 Run it with the command:
 ```bash
 cd nfv_orchestrator
 python3 run.py
 ```

+> [!WARNING]
-Ensure this component remains active, as it will be essential for interactions with the monitoring_manager and other Monarch modules.
+> Keep the nfv orchestrator running in this terminal, as it will be essential for interactions with the monitoring_manager and other Monarch modules!

 ### Step 7: Deploy the Monitoring Manager